-- A. Each Principal, at the time of filing the Declaration of Intent to Compete, must pledge, in writing, that s/he accepts the Rules and Regulations of the RIIL and pledges his/her school and its participants to said Rules and Regulations. - B. New Principals of schools who wish to continue voluntary membership or who wish to voluntarily join the RIIL must, within 30 calendar days of assuming office, join the RIASP and sign a pledge acceptance of the Rules and Regulations of the RIIL. - C. The member school has a responsibility to educate student-athletes, coaches, and other appropriate persons on Rhode Island Interscholastic League Rules and Regulation that could affect them.
-Further, the member school should monitor its compliance with the Rhode Island Interscholastic League Rules and Regulations.
+- A. Each Principal, at the time of filing the Declaration of Intent to Compete, must pledge, in writing, that s/he accepts the Rules and Regulations of the RIIL and pledges his/her school and its participants to said Rules and Regulations. - B. New Principals of schools who wish to continue voluntary membership or who wish to voluntarily join the RIIL must, within 30 calendar days of assuming office, join the RIASP and sign a pledge acceptance of the Rules and Regulations of the RIIL. - C. The member school has a responsibility to educate student-athletes, coaches, and other appropriate persons on RIIL Middle School 6-8 Rules and Regulation that could affect them.
+Further, the member school should monitor its compliance with the RIIL Middle School 6-8 Rules and Regulations. - D. Restitution Rule - Any member school (or school board acting on behalf of a member school) which institutes an unsuccessful court suit challenging a rule, rules or decision of the League, either prior to or after having first exhausted the internal appeal procedures of the League, shall be assessed the full costs resulting from such litigation, including, but not limited to, court costs, counsel and actual expenses incurred by the League.
+Any member school that does not make full payment of such costs within sixty days of the assessment shall be prohibited from playoff participation in all sports.
+The restriction shall continue until the full amount plus interest at the statutory rate is paid.